 - Author: SOARES, A (artist)

-One of the most bizarre & curious of zoomorphic propaganda maps of the First World War.
-A Soares, Lisbon, c1914/16
+One of the most bizarre & curious of zoomorphic propaganda maps of the First World War designed by Portuguese artist A Soares

 About this piece: